 What We Do

-We inspire people of all ages to become more knowledgeable, reflective, and engaged citizens.
+- We create reading and discussion programs for students and adults in the conviction that literacy and critical thinking help people of all ages become more knowledgeable, reflective, and engaged citizens.

 - We create partnerships with educational and community organizations to advance reading and discussion as a means for exploring shared concerns and common ground.

 The Great Books Foundation is an independent nonprofit 501(c)(3) educational organization.
-Through Shared Inquiry™ discussions of enduring literature, we advance social and civic engagement and help people of all ages think critically about their own lives and the world we share.
+Through Shared Inquiry™, an inquiry-based method of teaching and learning, we advance social and civic engagement and help people of all ages think critically about their own lives and the world we share.